tardis-dev/serum-vial/README.md

 - there will be no more messages for this `orderId` after a `done` message

-- it can be pushed for orders that were never `open` in the order book in the first place (`ImmediateOrCancel` orders or orders that were open and filled in the same slot for example)
+- it can be pushed for orders that were never `open` in the order book in the first place (`ImmediateOrCancel` orders for example)

 - `price` and `sizeRemaining` fields are available only since v1.3.0 and only for canceled orders (`reason="canceled"`)